pelicanmapping/OSGeoLive-doc/en/overview/osgearth_overview.rst

 Core Features
 --------------------------------------------------------------------------------

-osgEarth makes is easy to deploy scalable terrain models:
+osgEarth makes is easy to deploy whole-earth 3D maps:

-* Create terrain models - either offline, or dynamically at run-time
+* Create 3D maps based on real data - either offline, or dynamically at runtime
 * Load whole-earth terrains without writing any code
 * Layer imagery to produce high-resolution insets
 * Combine multiple imagery, elevation, and vector data sources on the fly